Get the Recipes

 On paper, the concept seems brilliant.
 Cauliflower is a wonderfully meaty and flavorful vegetable, and deep frying is a great way to build flavor, adding a caramelized sweetness and a bit of fat to help make it feel like more of a craveable bar snack.
 Add to it a nice crunchy batter, toss it in buffalo sauce, and you've got a finger food that even an omnivore should love.

 Because of this, most existing recipes make concessions on flavor in favor of health.
 This version from PETA bakes their 'flower in a soy milk batter, while this one from Clean & Delicious uses a spice rub and no crisp coating at all.
-Even our own version goes the roasted route.

 This will never do for my wife.
 If she's going to indulge, she's going to indulge.
 I'll see to that.